AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 T {{width:5px}} his section covers all homebrew rule changes suggested to be used alongside the new options presented in this book.
 Some of these rules tie in to options that have already been presented, but most are independent of these new features, and instead are here for clarification or simplification of certain rules and edge cases, in order to make playing the game a smoother experience.

-## Areas of Effect and Auras
+## Areas of Effect and Emanations

 Areas of Effect impact all of the 5-foot by 5-foot squares that the area covers by half or more.

-Auras and other effects that are measured as a radius from a target emanate from the centre of that target.
-This means that an aura that emanates from a large creature is at the midpoint of four 5-foot by 5-foot squares, and 5 feet of the radius of the aura is encompassed by the creature.

-Any effect that is measured in terms of distance away from the creature, such as Paladin's *Aura of Protection* or the spell *Pass Without Trace*, should instead be measured as an aura that emanates from the creature that causes the effect.
-The radius of these effects is 5 feet plus the distance specified by the effect.
-For example, a level 6 Paladin's *Aura of Protection* should be a 15-foot radius sphere centred on the Paladin.
+Any effect that is measured in terms of distance away from the creature are considered Emanations, which are area of effects that extends in straight lines from a creature or an object in all directions.
+Every Emanation distance is written assuming measuring from the edge of a creature but should instead be measured from the center of a creature—the distance should be increased by 5 feet to compensate.

 ## Armour Class